indra-swe/deep-learning-pokemon-image-classifier/README.md

 ## 🚀 How to Run
 1. Clone the repo.
 2. Run the notebook.
 The script automatically downloads the dataset (60MB) and performs the augmentation.

+## 📜 License & Disclaimer
+The **source code** for the model and training pipeline is licensed under the [MIT License](LICENSE).

+**Disclaimer regarding the dataset:**
+The Pokémon images and names used in this project are trademarks and/or copyrighted materials of their respective owners (The Pokémon Company, Nintendo, Game Freak, Creatures Inc.).
+This project is a non-profit, educational research project demonstrating computer vision techniques (Fair Use).
+No copyright infringement is intended.